COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/Iowa/README.md

 ## Process

-You should only run three do files in the following order:
+You should run four do files in the following order:

 Iowa_NCES_clean.do,

 ITBS_clean_pre2015.do,